lilyyapinglang/docs/content/appstore/modules/3dhub.md

 1. Import the 3DViewer module into your app project
 2. Download Teamcenter Connector module v2.1.0 into your app project
-3. Map the 'Administrator' and 'User' module role to the applicable user roles in your app.
+3. Map 'Administrator' and 'User' module role of above 2 modules to the applicable user roles in your app.
 4. Add the **Startup** microflow to your navigation structure.
 Set this microflow as `After startup` step in project settings.
-5. Configure all the constants:
-    *  `SamAccessKey`
-    *  `SAMSecretAccessKey`

 ## 4 Configuration

+Some constants are needed in the startup microflow.
+This microflow will provide connectivity to the backend service, and will be set as "After startup" step in project settings, which means this microflow will automatically be executed after the application has been started up.

+Therefore at least 2 constants need to be set, `SamAccessKey` and `SAMSecretAccessKey`.
+Simply go to `Project -> Settings->Configurations tab->Edit-> Constants tab-> New -> Select contants in Viewer3D module-> Set SamAccessKey and SAMSecretAccessKey respectively.`

-## 4 {Title of Section Using Present Participle Verb/Gerund}
+## 5 {Title of Section Using Present Participle Verb/Gerund}

 To {do this task}, follow these steps: